windsonsea/k8s/content/en/blog/_posts/2026/kubernetes-v1-36-release/index.md

 Security for storage integrations is improved in Kubernetes v1.36 with the graduation of CSI Service Account Token Secret Redaction to Stable.
-This improvement eliminates a long-standing security risk where sensitive service account tokens, intended only for the storage driver, were inadvertently exposed within the Secret field of CSI volume objects, making them visible to unauthorized users with basic read access to the API.
+This feature eliminates a long-standing security risk where sensitive Service Account tokens, intended only for the storage driver, were inadvertently exposed within the Secret field of CSI volume objects, making them visible to unauthorized users with basic read access to the API.